-Over 200 species and subspecies inhabit this beautiful 64 acre zoo.
-The Portland zoo is the oldest zoo west of the Mississippi river.
-But it has definitely kept up with the times, dedicated to issues of sustainability and preservation, public education and engagement – all with an aim of making a better world for our fellow creatures.
+Over 200 species and subspecies inhabit this beautiful 64-acre zoo.
+The Portland Zoo is the oldest zoo west of the Mississippi River.
+But it has definitely kept up with the times, dedicated to issues of sustainability and preservation, public education, and engagement – all with an aim of making a better world for our fellow creatures.

 Shopping and Dining – the Pearl District and Downtown Portland

 Most every US city now has a former industrial neighborhood that has been gentrified and now hosts the best shopping, dining, and elegant living.
 But Portland has done it with unusual success.
-The Pearl District, just northwest of downtown and easily accessible, has beautiful industrial architecture of the early 20th century, and has preserved its character, with tables at the most elegant cafes and restaurants set up on former loading docks.
+The Pearl District, just northwest of downtown and easily accessible, has the beautiful industrial architecture of the early 20th century and has preserved its character, with tables at the most elegant cafes and restaurants set up on former loading docks.
 Boutiques and larger stores enjoy the soaring industrial spaces.